ahoxus/ahoxus.github.io/index.md

 # co-create a paradise

-this is a unique opportunity to join in the first stage of building an eco village! we have a rough draft of what it'll be, most of it will be built together with you!
+this is a unique opportunity to [join in the first stage of building an eco village](/paradise)! we have a rough draft of what it'll be, most of it will be built together with you!

-do you want to join us? great timing! we got [this **campaign** which started april 2020](/paradise). or just look at the plan to have a better idea of how you could start building your own paradise anywhere!
+you may also want to just look at the plan and look for inspiration of how you could start building your own paradise anywhere!

 <!--
 [![we are nature]({{ page.image }})](/paradise) -->

-keep moving:
+# keep moving

 - [a little story around our ideas](/story)